jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ### Data Exploration

-Our data exploration was disheartening because we found that all our attributes had very little correlation with popularity.
-The best correlations were loudness and energy, which had -0.15 correlation with it.
-Despite this, we were ended up with very good results.
-This is because the models’ ability to predict is not dependent on a single correlation value.
-It uses the interplay of all the different attributes to predict behavior.
+Data exploration was disheartening because we found that all our attributes had very low correlation with popularity.
+The best correlations were loudness and energy, which both had -0.15 correlation.
+Despite this, we still ended up with very good results.
+This is because the model’s ability to predict was not dependent on any single correlation value.
+It used the interplay of all the different attributes to predict behavior.

-We initially planned to make a logistic regression model, but we quickly ran into an issue.
-A logistic regression model only does binary classification so it cannot be used to classify data with more than 2 classes: 3 in our case.
-We still ran the model because though this result was incorrect, it gave us a baseline accuracy to improve from.
+We finished our exploration by throwing our data into a logistic regression model.
+This demonstrated our first major issue.
+Logistic regression does binary classification, so it cannot predict more than 2 classes, in our case 3.
+The model had 56% accuracy as shown, so this was our baseline to improve from.

 ![image](https://user-images.githubusercontent.com/91860903/204436487-c5299271-365f-4272-afbe-4383d0627a70.png)